 Quality mentoring can make a tremendous difference in the life of a new faculty member and can help the new hire develop to the fullest of his/her potential.
 All department members can help with mentoring, but clearly the senior members and chair carry most of the responsibility.
 It may be wise to assign or request a department member as mentor before the new hire begins the school term.
 The department could prepare written guidelines that offer step-by-step advice and suggestions for assisting both the mentor and the new hire.
 New faculty need to become familiar with office staff and management procedures, department resources and their location, faculty governance structures, and departmental teaching and advising requirements.

 New faculty come to us with passion and zeal, and the challenge for chairs is to foster those attributes with the information and guidance to enable them to succeed.

-Chairs are required to submit annual reviews of probationary faculty members every academic year, with the exception of third year review and tenure review years.
-A copy of the annual evaluation form is included in Appendix 3.
+Chairs are required to submit annual reviews of probationary faculty members every academic year, with the exception of the year in which the faculty member goes through third year review and tenure review.
+A copy of the annual evaluation forms is included here.
 This form may be supplemented by other materials.

 - Course syllabi

 - Summaries of student evaluations for each course taught

 - Self-assessment memo addressing the criteria in Section 2.5 of the Faculty Handbook

 The purpose of the department meeting is to share insights regarding the probationary faculty member and provide the chair with input regarding the department's evaluation of the probationary faculty member.
 The chair sends a letter to the Rank and Tenure Committee, summarizing his/her and the department evaluation.
 A copy of this letter should be provided to the probationary faculty member.
 Where the chair's evaluation differs from that of the majority of the department, this should be explained in the chair's letter.
 Each tenured member is also required to complete an individual evaluation form provided by Rank and Tenure.
 Non-tenured faculty may complete such a form if they wish.Tenure Review/Promotion